 - Bike : You can bring your own bikes or take it up a notch by renting a Tandem or Quadricycle to explore the island

-Please note that as I wrote this we were still in phase 2 and Centreville Amusement Park, Playgrounds and Far Enough Farm were closed.
-Things are slowly opening up in Phase 3 but Centreville and Far Enough Farm is still closed.
+Please note that in 2021 Centreville Amusement Park, Playgrounds and Far Enough Farm are now open.
 We have been going on weekly adventures and I have been saving the locations as a highlight on my Instastories.
 Takes me longer to do a full write up these days but you can find out things much quicker by following me on Instagram!